Measuring & spacing tools

 Transcript

-In this video we’re going to look at rulers and measuring things.
-We do this for two reasons - one is that we want some even spacing between boxes, and also we might be doing this because the person building the website, if it’s not us, might want the measurements, and to know how far apart things should be, or the padding between objects.
-So to do this there is two ways.
+Hi.
+In this video we're gonna look at kind of rulers and measuring things.
+We do this for two reasons.
+One is that we want some even spacing between boxes.
+And also we might be doing this because the person building the website, if it's not us, might want the measurements, um, to know how far apart things should be or the padding between objects.
+So to do this, there's two ways.

 • Powered by Marvin